Binary de Bruijn Sequences via Zech's Logarithms: A Basic Software Implementation for Cycle Joining

-The software can take as inputs $p(x)$, a valid $t$, and a desired number of de Bruijn sequences.
-First it produces the associated irreducible polynomial $f(x)$ before generating the (possibly partial) Zech's logarithm table.
-It ensures that $(1,\0)$ is the initial state of $[\u_0]$ and attempts to build an adjacency subgraph from the table.
-If not all vertices are connected, it identifies pairs of vertices that still need to be connected and uses the information to get the required Zech's logarithms through calls to MAGMA online calculator \url{http://magma.maths.usyd.edu.au/calc/}.
-It stops when a connected adjacency subgraph containing all vertices is obtained.
-Finally, it chooses the required number of spanning trees and produces de Bruijn sequences using the procedure explained in~\cite[Section VI]{Chang2018}.
+Finally, it chooses the required number of spanning trees in $\widetilde{\mG}$ or, in Option 1, those in $\mG$, and produces de Bruijn sequences using the procedure explained in~\cite[Section VI]{Chang2019}.
 Various modifications can be done on the routine to make it run faster, \eg, if generating only a few de Bruijn sequences is all a user wants.